plone/plone.app.testing/README.txt

 Compatibility
 -------------

-``plone.app.testing`` 3.x supports only Zope 2.10 and Plone 3.x,
+``plone.app.testing`` 3.x supports Zope 2.10 and Plone 3.x.
+(It also supports Zope 2.11 but keep in mind that Plone 3.x does not officially support Zope 2.11.)

-look for ``plone.app.testing`` 4.x if you need support for Zope 2.12 and Plone 4.x or higher.
+If you look for support of Zope 2.12 and Plone 4.x, use ``plone.app.testing`` 4.x.

 Installation and usage
 ======================